HISTORIC NORTHAMPTON

 Picture

-Join Historic Northampton’s Elizabeth Sacktor on a walking tour of downtown Northampton as seen through the theme of immigration in the 19th and 20th centuries.
+Historic Northampton’s Elizabeth Sacktor will lead a walking tour of downtown Northampton as seen through the theme of immigration in the 19th and 20th centuries.
 The tour will be a non-chronological exploration of how Northampton’s many immigrant populations worked and built community amid changing sentiments and discrimination.

 Hear the stories of two Irish men executed for a crime they did not commit.
 See the former home of a successful Jewish family who turned their clothing business into a Northampton staple.
 Learn about the ways Puerto Rican women made a name for themselves for their fine needlework.
 Visit the site of a former Chinese Laundry and learn about the U.S.’s first laws limiting immigration based on race.